LumosO11y/ObservabilityOnboarding/learning/opentelemetry/part1.md

 ## Goals
   - Understand the need of OpenTelemetry in the worlds of Observabilty.
   - Get a grasp of OpenTelemetry's abilities.
-  - undersatnd the diffrence between OTEL and other solution
+  - undestand the diffrence between OTel and other solutions.

 ## Outcome